CheesecakeTV/SwiftGUI-Docs/01 Basic tutorials/01 Getting-started.md

 You can also use custom colors, by either entering a hex-code (e.g.: `#FF0020`), or by using the rgb-function (e.g.: `sg.rgb(255, 0, 32)`).

 ## Input
-Inputs allow the user to enter one-lined texts into your GUI.
+An `sg.Input` allow the user to enter a single row of text.
 You may use the alias `sg.In`, or `sg.Entry` instead of `sg.Input`, same thing.

 You can reuse most of the options from `sg.Text`, since both elements display a text: